tylnesh/cpp-sdk-samples/README.md

 #Sample Apps for Affdex SDK for Windows

 Welcome to our repository on GitHub!
-Here you will find example code to get you started with our Affdex SDK for Windows and begin emotion-enabling you own app!
+Here you will find example code to get you started with our Affdex SDK 2.0 for Windows and begin emotion-enabling you own app!

 OpenCV-webcam-demo
 ------------------

 *Dependencies*

+- Affdex SDK 2.0 (32 bit)
 - OpenCV for Windows 2.4.9: http://sourceforge.net/projects/opencvlibrary/files/opencv-win/2.4.9/
 - Visual Studio 2013 or higher